Do you think you have explored Wrocław and its neighbourhood quite well enough?

 Distance from Wrocław: 65 km, 1 hour 30 minute drive

-Wałbrzych Mountains are home to some stunning tourist attractions in Lower Silesia in southwestern Poland and Grodno Castle is one of them.
-Formerly known as Kynsburg, Grodno castle is perched on Choina Mountains, some 450 meters tall, in southern Wałbrzych.
+Wałbrzych Mountains are home to some stunning tourist attractions in Lower Silesia, and Grodno Castle is one of them.
+Formerly known as Kynsburg, Grodno castle is located in Choina Mountains.
+The castle rises some 450 meters above the ground in southern Wałbrzych.

 Distance from Wrocław: 68 km, 1 hour 5 minute drive

 Riese translates to ‘giant’ in German.
-It was the name given to the project for the construction of seven underground structures located in the Owl Mountains and Książ Castle in Lower Silesia during Nazi Germany times.
-Back then it was a German territory but now a territory of Poland.
-Be prepared to get stunned by some breathtaking work deep in the Włodarz Mountain.
+It was the name given to the project for the construction of seven underground structures located in the Owl Mountains and Książ Castle in Lower Silesia during World War times.
+Back then, it was German territory, but now it is a region in Lower Silesia, Poland.
+Upon reaching there, you can expect to encounter some breathtaking architectural marvel deep in the Włodarz Mountain.

-Quite interestingly, none of them was finished, and all are in different states of completion with only a small percentage of tunnels reinforced by concrete.
+None of these projects was ever completed, and all of them can be seen in a different phase of completion with only a small percentage of tunnels reinforced by concrete.
 The purpose of the project remains uncertain because of the lack of documentation.
-Some sources suggest that all the structures were part of the Führer Headquarters; while others mention that it was a combination of headquarters and arms industry.
+Some sources suggest that these structures were part of Hitler’s Headquarters; while others mention that it was a combination of headquarters and arms industry.

 Distance from Wrocław: 75.5 km, 1 hour 15 minute drive